wtRinaldi/earthquakeApp/README.md

 ### Daily top 10 earthquakes around the world

 ## Description
-Application that displays a list of the 10 ten earthquake of the day.
+Earthquakes Today displays a list of the 10 ten earthquake of the day.
 Clicking the list will recenter the map on the earthquake location.

 [Start Application](https://wtrinaldi.github.io/earthquakeAppAngularJS/)